YatopiaMC/Yatopia/README.md

 See [EMC](https://github.com/starlis/empirecraft), [Lithium](https://github.com/jellysquid3/lithium-fabric), [Akarin](https://github.com/Akarin-project/Akarin), [Purpur](https://github.com/pl3xgaming/Purpur) and [Tuinity](https://github.com/Spottedleaf/Tuinity)
 for the license of material used/modified by this project.

 **By using this project you accept the Mojang EULA!
-Starting the server-jar requires that you have read and accepted the EULA because of [this patch](https://github.com/tr7zw/YAPFA/blob/master/patches/server/0017-EMC-Accept-the-EULA.patch)!**
+Starting the server-jar requires that you have read and accepted the EULA.**